DavidGoedicke/ReuseHCI2025/_pages/participate.md

 > In short: Everyone is Welcome!

 ## Participation
-Late submissions will be reviewer by the workshop chairs and planned into the schedule.
-They will <em>not</em> be published in the conference proceedings, but online on this website, with its workshop results.
+Submissions will be collected and published in the workshop proceedings on [arXiv](https://arxiv.org/).

 You have three options for participation:
 * Submit a position paper